-Through a partnership with the University of Wisconsin-Milwaukee, the United Community Center operates a charter school within its campus.
-Included in this charter is the Bruce-Guadalupe Elementary School (K4 through 4th grade) and the Bruce-Guadalupe Middle School (5th through 8th grade).
-The United Community Center offers an Early Childhood Education Program for 3-year-olds to prepare them early for academic success.
+Through a partnership with the University of Wisconsin-Milwaukee, the United Community Center operates two charter schools within its campus.
+Included in this charter is the Bruce-Guadalupe Elementary School (K4 through 4th grade), the Bruce-Guadalupe Middle School (5th through 8th grade), and the UCC Acosta Middle School (6th through 8th grade).
+The United Community Center also offers an Early Childhood Education Program for 3-year-olds to prepare them early for academic success.

 About 97 percent of the schools' students are Hispanic, and about 80 percent come from low-income families.
 Most of the students are eligible for free or reduced-price lunches.
 42% of students' parents have a middle school education or less and 58% have completed high school.